 Should I use Dynamic Seating on a Power Wheelchair?

 The second concern is a valid one.
 Does movement within the seating system impact the client’s ability to drive?
 Of course, this is very individual and must be thoroughly evaluated.
 Dynamic Seating provides small movement which diffuses force.
-Rather than ‘using tone’ to drive, the client may actually have more functional movement when this movement is not dominated by muscle tone.
-As the movement is small, the client should remain in alignment with the driving method.
-Finally, as movement is against the resistance of the dynamic component, the client can still stabilize for driving.
+Rather than ‘using tone’ to drive, the client may actually have more functional control when this movement is not dominated by muscle tone.
+As the Dynamic component movement is small, the client should remain in alignment with the driving method.
+Finally, as movement is against the resistance of the Dynamic component, the client can still stabilize for driving.
 I know one clinician who works with a client who can only drive with a Head Array when using Dynamic Footrests to diffuse extension.

 The third and fourth concerns both involve the Dynamic Footrests allowing movement into extension.
-If the client extends, the angle of the footrest will increase which can reduce maneuverability within the environment, cause damage to walls or even lead to damage the footrest itself.
+If the client extends, the angle of the footrest will increase which can reduce maneuverability within the environment, cause damage to walls, or even lead to damage the footrest itself.
 I have found that many clients can tolerate a ‘starting position’ that is more flexed as knee extension is allowed beyond this point.
 For example, if a client can only tolerate a 60 degree static footrest due to extension, that same client may tolerate a 70 degree starting position with a Dynamic Footrest, as this component will then move into greater extension.
-The Dynamic Footrest allows up to 30 degrees knee extension (limited in part by the amount of resistance used) which may only increase the overall footrest angle to where a static footrest would have been placed.
+The Dynamic Footrest allows up to 30 degrees knee extension (limited in part by the amount of resistance used and available range of motion) which may only increase the overall footrest angle to where a static footrest would have been placed.
 If movement into knee extension does increase the overall footprint of the power wheelchair, the client will have to adjust to this difference during driving, similar to a child transitioning from a smaller pediatric chair to an adult base.